 - Brevity - your resume should focus on the main points, skills, and achievements, whereas a CV is to cover every detail referring to your education and working experience.
 The last paragraph in the resume would look cumbersome.
 A company can expect that a resume is a “brief summary” of your skills and accomplishments.
 Respectively, they expect to see succinct, concise, and catchy formulations.

 No matter if you are writing a CR, cover letter or a resume, please, make sure about including your personal and contact information so that a company could get in touch with you.
 In case it includes no clear contact details, your chances of you obtaining the job are minimal.
 Having references in your résumé is another benefit.
-You can also search for and check work sample and follow any of them you like.
+You can also search for and check work samples and follow any of them you like.
 Apply to the position smartly.

 We hope that the above tips and information about cv vs resume are useful for you and there will be no problem for you to start preparing a winning CV and resume.
 Submit your applications for jobs and rest assured about getting hired.
 In case you need a professional help to be 100% sure to land your dream job, we will create a winning summary for you, no matter if you are from Europe, Canada, Latin America, or New Zealand.